PHPDEV-OPS/Jules-LMS/README.md

 }
 ```

-### 7. Blade Component Implementation (6 marks)
+### C. Blade Component Implementation

-**Note**: While the system supports Blade components, the current implementation uses direct Blade templates for student cards rather than separate components.
+**Note**:The current implementation uses direct Blade templates for student cards rather than separate components.
 Here's how a student card component would be implemented:

 #### Student Card Component (Example Implementation)
 ```php